IAMAmanRaj/culrav-avishkar-2k24/README.md

 Welcome to the Official Culrav-Avishkar 2k24 Website Repository !
 This project was built as part of the annual techno-cultural fest of our institute, combining cutting-edge web technologies and teamwork to deliver a seamless user experience.

 ## Intro
-The Website starts off with a sleek animated video asset that was made provided by the MHM Team.
+The Website starts off with a sleek animated video asset that was provided by the MHM Team.
 ![Screenshot (501)](https://github.com/user-attachments/assets/5173c7a1-34ab-4c5f-9dfb-9165af8fe93d)

 ## Sneak peak into different Sections of the website :